ansible/ansible/docs/docsite/rst/os_guide/windows_performance.rst

 Fix high-CPU-on-boot for VMs/cloud instances
 --------------------------------------------
-If you are creating golden images to spawn instances from, you can avoid a disruptive high CPU task near startup via `processing the ngen queue <https://docs.microsoft.com/en-us/dotnet/framework/tools/ngen-exe-native-image-generator#native-image-service>`_ within your golden image creation, if you know the CPU types won't change between golden image build process and runtime.
+If you are creating golden images to spawn instances from, you can avoid a disruptive high CPU task near startup through `processing the ngen queue <https://docs.microsoft.com/en-us/dotnet/framework/tools/ngen-exe-native-image-generator#native-image-service>`_ within your golden image creation, if you know the CPU types won't change between golden image build process and runtime.